The-INVINCIGUY/Arduino-watch-with-on-board-BMS/README.md

 ~~I didn't expose any unused pins because there was no space to route more.~~

-I will expose only unused ADC pins.
+I will expose SPI pins for ISP.

 It also includes battery charging circuitry with an onboard BMS, a MicroUSB port, simple controls (5-button 4 way stick), and fully custom PCB hardware designed FROM SCRATCH.